octo-technology/OpenTezos/docs/michelson/examples.md

 The idea is to repetitively subtract the divisor from the dividend.
 Once the dividend is smaller than the divisor, we successfully computed the remainder.

-The following smart contract takes a pair of integer and computes the "modulo" of these two integers (using a `LOOP` instruction).
+The following smart contract takes a pair of integers and computes the "modulo" of these two integers (using a `LOOP` instruction).

 ```js
 parameter (pair int int) ;